 Management of uterine leiomyoma

-No long term medical treatment has been reported.
-The surgical approach is still deserved to the best method to treat symptomatic fibroid.
+No long-term medical treatment has been reported.
+The surgical approach is still deserved as the best method to treat symptomatic fibroid.

 The surgical treatment includes:

 Myomectomy is the surgical removal of fibroids through hysteroscopy/ laparoscopy or open procedure.
 The surgical approach depends on the size and location of the fibroid.